louabill/ado-mode/INSTALL.md

 Emacs is getting more user-friendly all the time (especially [Aquamacs Emacs](http://aquamacs.org) on the Mac), but it still has some unixy ways of doing things which allow great freedom at the price of obscure installation instructions.

 1. Be sure you have a pretty recent version of Emacs.
-Versions 25, 24 and 23 work fine.
+Versions 25 and 24 are OK.

 2. Grab the distro from this github site.